AgileVentures/WebsiteTwo/CONTRIBUTING.md

 6. Rainbow Brackets
 7. vscode-icons

-The best way to have a look at, and instal these extensions from the _extensions_ tab in you vscode, usually on the left side of the editor.
+The best way to have a look at, and install these extensions from the _extensions_ tab in you vscode, usually on the left side of the editor.

 You can find an overview of these extensions (recommended by the Gatsby